AudrenThibault/root-drum-machine/README.md

 Help me keep creating stuff like this and making albums by buying my music here : https://mazhootmusic.bandcamp.com/album/dora-world

+# Use the .nds file

+With an emulator or on real nintendo ds (on emulator it's really bad, use the real console)

 # Build

 Create a folder named maxmod_data with your .wav samples, and type this in a terminal